zhengshuai1001/JiKouCompany/README.md

 No matter what people tell you, words and ideas can change the world.

 Our dreams can come true if we have the courage to pursue them.

+The journey of a thousand miles begins with a single step.